mdlincoln/mdlincoln.github.io/_posts/2015-03-03-how-did-they-make-that-extracting-data-from-old-plots.md

 layout: post
 comments: true
 title: "How did they make that?
 Extracting data from old plots"
-date: 2015-03-04 9:30
+date: 2015-03-03 11:00
 tags:
 - Digital Humanities
 - Visualization
 ---

-One quote from the latest [DHNow] Editor's Choice, ["Researcher Perspectives on Publication and Peer Review of Data"][plos][^1], really stuck out to me.
+One quote from today's [DHNow] Editor's Choice, ["Researcher Perspectives on Publication and Peer Review of Data"][plos][^1], really stuck out to me.
 In surveying how researchers obtained previously-published data, Kratz and Strasser note, "Eight respondents (5%) wrote-in that they had obtained data through a channel we had not considered: extracting data from the text, tables, or figures of a published paper."

-I found it necessary to do this a few weeks ago when preparing my talk for CAA on [artistic attention in Amsterdam 1550--1750][caa], as measured by prints from the Rijksmuseum.
+I found it necessary to do this a few weeks ago when preparing my talk for CAA on [artistic attention in Amsterdam 1550--1750][caa] as measured by prints from the Rijksmuseum.
-I'd found the perfect plot published in a book, whose underlying data I wanted to juxtapose against a database that I already had in CSV format on my computer.[^2]
+Inspired by Miriam Posner's ["How did they make that?"][posner], I wanted to write up the back story behind the [last slide][last] of my presentation, which draws on historical construction expenditure data that had previously been published in a printed book.[^2]
+But I wanted more than a picture of the book --- I wanted to compare its underlying data with my own.
 [WebPlotDigitizer][wpd] to the rescue!
 This is a great browser-based application developed by Ankit Rohatgi, which is available either on a [hosted website][hosted], or which you can download yourself and run in your own browser.